 Troubleshooting PuTTY

-If you have problems with your filenames or content not showing up correctly, you should add the following to your .bash_profile file to enable UTF support.
-View the following articles for instructions on how to update the file (depending on if you're using an FTP client or SSH):
+If you experience this issue with your filenames or content not showing up correctly, you should add the following to your .bash_profile file to enable UTF support.
+See the following articles for instructions on how to update the file (depending on if you're using an FTP client or SSH):

 export LC_ALL=en_US.UTF-8